Ukraine’s First Lady Olena Zelenska meets Princess of Wales ahead of Queen’s funeral

 The prime minister has also continued informal talks with world leaders as hundreds of dignitaries descend on London for Monday’s funeral.

-It comes after president Joe Biden and First Lady Jill Biden visited Queen Elizabeth II’s coffin as part of his trip to pay his respects to the late monarch.
+It comes after president Joe Biden and First Lady Jill Biden visited Queen Elizabeth II’s coffin as part of his trip to pay their respects to the late monarch.

 Mr Biden arrived in London earlier this week to pay tribute to the Queen as part of a series of events.